 Chancellar lobbies to ensure that media and telecommunications policies serve the public interest.
 He works to make Washington more accessible by preparing and engaging key allies in lobbying and advocacy on Capitol Hill and at the FCC.
 Chancellar also builds and sustains collaborative projects that advance Free Press’ policy and movement-building goals.
 Chancellar serves on the board of Allied Media Projects and on the advisory council of the Media Literacy Project.
 He holds a B.S. in business from Miami University and a master's in public service from the Clinton School of Public Service.

 Lauren works on a broad range of Internet, media and telecommunications issues and advocates for the public interest before the Federal Communications Commission, Congress, the courts and other federal and state agencies.
+In 2014, Forbes named Lauren to its “30 under 30” list in the law and policy category.
 Before joining Free Press, Lauren was a student attorney at the Institute for Public Representation’s First Amendment and Media Law Project.
 Lauren earned her A.B. in public policy studies from Duke University and her J.D. from the Georgetown University Law Center, where she was a Dean’s Scholar.